-The patient also informed Dr Bone that his other medical conditions are care for by his GP who has established a care plan for better management of the health concerns
+The patient also informed Dr Bone that his other medical conditions are cared for by his GP who has established a care plan for better management of the health concerns

 Dr Bone asks patient for consent to access his comprehensive care plan as information from the PCP care plan may have relevance/implications for the orthopaedic management strategies/plan

-The patient provides the consent/access authorisation as requested.
+The patient provides the consent/access authorization as requested.

 After evaluation of patient’s imaging results, clinical condition and various treatment options with the patient, Dr Bone recommended a treatment program and developed with the patient an initial orthopaedic care plan.